cloudpro-dev/datamap/README.md

 The following tasks are considered in scope:

-1. Use JSON Schema `required` property to control mandatory flag on Field, rather than `minLength` benig equal to `0`
-2. Remove `graph.js` and fold class into `app.js`
+1. Remove `graph.js` and fold class into `app.js`
-3. Load mask for initial display
+2. Load mask for initial display
-6. Create `Diagram` file which defines a `Map` and also a list of `View` paths which should be selectable by user in drop-down located in the toolbar.
+3. Create `Diagram` file which defines a `Map` and also a list of `View` paths which should be selectable by user in drop-down located in the toolbar.

 # Defects